MillerLab-UCDavis/Voxit/README.md

 6) Update the paths at the beginning of SAcCWrapper.m and STRAIGHTaudio2objectWrapper.m to reflect your own directory organization.

-7) Run STRAIGHTaudio2objectWrapper.m on your audio files, followed by vocAnalWrapper.m
+7) Run STRAIGHTaudio2objectWrapper.m on your audio files, followed by vocAnalWrapper.m.

+8) Enjoy the vocal analysis values in the output csv file